 Athletics & Beyond is the premier off-season football training program for middle & high school football players looking to up their game and test their skills against National Talent.
 Team Colorado is based in Denver, CO.
 The club was formed in 2012 by Athletics & Beyond to help build the brand of football in Colorado by having a strong competitive off-season development program (January – July).
 This team is led by University of Colorado Buffalos football alumni DaVaughn Thornton, Joshua Ford, Justin Adams, River Thompson, CSU Rams class of 2017 Jordon Vaden, Brandon Henry (CSU-Pueblo) and Arizona State University graduate Ezekiel Bishop.
 The program has featured some of the top high school talent in CO and participates in local and national 7v7 tournaments.

-TC 7v7 will travel to compete in Los Angeles April 2017 and Houston, TX May 2017 at IMG NFA regional qualifying 7v7 tournaments.
-A&B will host a regional IMG Madden NFA7v7 national qualifier Mile High Shootout in Denver, CO in Mid May 2017.
+TC moved up in national rankings with a good showing in Irvine, CA. Next tournament is Team Texas Classic Houston, TX May 2017 at IMG NFA regional qualifying 7v7 tournaments.
+A&B will host a regional IMG Madden NFA7v7 national qualifier Mile High Shootout in Denver, CO in Mid May 28, 2017 at Northfield H.S.
 Our goals are to qualify for the IMG Academy National NFA7v7 Tournament (June 15 - 20, 2017) in Bradenton, FL.
 Team Colorado are 2 time Mile High Shootout champions (2014 & 2015) and placed in the top 15 in Florida in 2015.
 This spring and summer Team Colorado will tour various colleges and universities.

 Athletics & Beyond has partnered with 12 year NFL veteran Richard Harvey who is now the Football Operations Consultant for Team Colorado 7v7 traveling program.
 Mr. Harvey is the Owner/Director of Breakout Football Academy and will host Under Armour Under the Lights flag football tournaments http://www.uaflag.com/page/show/2585074-aurora-under-the-lights-flag-tournament